Beza4598/AidPals/README.md

 - Additional features such as a friends list and the ability to add people as friends/ view their profiles
 - Connections to discussion based platforms such as Reddit to encourage people to get closer.
 (Also, integration with/plugging into existing platforms like LinkedIn.)

-Revenue model

-- With all of the pooled money in all of the groups, this sitting money could be used to invest.
-- The pooled money would go through a time without a need for it since its sole purpose is to pay for emergency costs which only occur when an emergency happens.
-So this time that the money isn’t being used is called sitting money.
-- The individuals in groups would be incentivized to pool in more money as there would be an interest rate like a bank account, but with higher rates.
-- (Like how a bank profits from investing this sitting money, we would make safe investments.)